'If it doesn't get the support of both communities in NI it is just going to make things worse'

-Tories in new warning to Rishi Sunak over NI Protocol deal with Brussels
+Tories in new warning to Rishi Sunak over NI Protocol deal; James Cleverly, Chris Heaton-Harris and Maros Sefcovic to hold talks on Monday afternoon

-Senior Tories have stepped up warnings to Rishi Sunak not to try to strike a Brexit deal with Brussels which is unacceptable to Northern Ireland's Democratic Unionist Party (DUP).
+Senior Tories have stepped up warnings to Rishi Sunak not to try to strike a Brexit deal with Brussels which is unacceptable to the DUP.

-British officials have been in talks with EU counterparts over the weekend amid speculation that an agreement to resolve the problems with the Northern Ireland Protocol governing post-Brexit trading arrangements is close.
+Foreign Secretary James Cleverly, Northern Ireland Secretary Chris Heaton-Harris and the European Commission’s Maros Sefcovic will hold talks by video link on Monday afternoon, fuelling speculation that an agreement to resolve the problems with the Northern Ireland Protocol is close.

 However the reports have alarmed some committed Tory Brexiteers as well as some senior figures in the DUP who fear the Government is giving too much ground to the EU.